dmosorast/burler/PLANNING.md

 # Potential Enhancements
 - Different types of abstractions (database use cases, bulk api, csv export?, variable stream types [specify multiple streams per class])
+  - "For thing" sync mode. e.g., "function that returns list of accounts" -> "for each account, call sync"
 - stream-error ("Erroy syncing stream %s - {message}") wraps exceptions thrown from sync code
 - "Sub Stream" - See TicketAudits in tap-zendesk, needs to emit schemas in a transitive dependency-friendly way
   - Buffer yielding for sub streams - Wrap the generator in a loop that will read until a certain amount of time has passed and then yield back to the sync loop